 Listed on the Osaka Securities Exchange 2nd Section in 1996 (Heisei 8).

-Receives ISO9001 certification in February 2005 (excluding overseas bases).
+Receives ISO9001 certification in February 2005 (business bases in Japan).

 Attention is put into hygienic materials that make up the primary materials for paper nappies due to an expected increase in demand from developing nations.

 Foreign offices are established in Sydney, Seoul, Dusseldorf, Shanghai, Istanbul and Bangkok (import/export trading compromises approximately 50% of our sales composition).

 Sales was 39 billion yen in 2008 (with 86 employees).